ericchan24/Exploring-MTA-Turnstile-Data/README.md

-WomenTechWomenYes is a philantropic organization that asked us for help with two tasks:
+WomenTechWomenYes is a philanthropic organization that asked us for help with two tasks:
 1. Increasing the participation of women in technology
 2. Building awareness and reach by attracting gala attendees.